se-edu/se-book/gitAndGithub/tag/text.md

 <div id="body">

 **Each Git commit is uniquely identified by a hash** e.g., `d670460b4b4aece5915caf5c68d12f560a9fe3e4`.
-As you can see, using such an identifier is not very convenient for a human.
+As you can imagine, using such an identifier is not very convenient for our day-to-day use.
 As a solution, Git allows adding a more human-readable _tag_ to a commit e.g., `v1.0-beta`.

 Here's how you can tag a commit in a local repo (e.g. in the `sampelrepo-things` repo)